 Engines like this are what Honda does best.
 The four-cylinder design makes it smoother and faster revving than most twins, and offers ample low- to midrange torque, plus plenty of power through the entire rev range.
-New cams and intake timing for 2021 deliver plenty of power.

 A bike as versatile as the CB650R needs plenty of range, and the 4.1-gallon fuel tank provides just that.